 2) Much of our present-day suffering stems from repression of the feminine and from the associated silencing of our own intuitive voices and connected creative capacities.
 Repression of the feminine affects all members of society, not just those born biologically female, and is no longer tolerable.
 Repression of the feminine leads to any number of psychological issues including anxiety, depression, questions regarding subjectivity, relationship difficulties; in fact, there is little that is not affected by it.
-In contemporary culture, such repression is often so insidious that people act against their own interests, often aligning with patriarchal philosophies that have structured reality to such a degree as to veil the violence hidden in such philosophies.
+In contemporary culture, such repression is often so insidious that people act against their own interests, choosing to align with ingrained patriarchal philosophies rather than heeding their own inner wisdom.
 It is not only womxn who suffer under the current paradigm, but all human beings.
 For example, under the contemporary cultural rules, men are limited to playing certain roles that constrict their emotional lives and thus inhibit their freedom to explore and embody all that is available.
 Traditional ideas of “masculinity” and “femininity” create categories that do not allow for the full spectrum of being and disallow those things that resist the neatness of such categorization.
 This inevitably leads to psychological suffering for all.

 3) The work we do is vital to our well-being.
 As people, we need to be connected to our work and feel that it matters.
 Unfortunately, "work" has become synonymous with "a way to pay the bills" rather than being experienced as a creative function that allows us to act upon the world and express our creativity.
 Many people feel disconnected from the products of their labor, feel as though they are just making money for someone else, or feel their work simply doesn't matter.
 This leads to profound disillusionment and feelings of powerlessness as people feel increasingly unable to express themselves through their work or impact the world around them.
 Our work should vitalize us and act as a creative force that is transformative of both ourselves and our society.

-This practice is devoted to creating greater freedom for engagement with life and to creating systemic change that encourages a more inclusive, just, and open society.
+This practice is devoted to creating greater intuitive awareness and freedom for engagement with life and to creating systemic change that encourages a more inclusive, just, and open society.